hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/2_setup.md

 13. Configure Stack options.
 If you require a specific IAM role to deploy the template or need to add additional tags, you can do this here.
 Otherwise leave the settings as default.
 When you're ready click **Next**
 ![Images/cidazure-setup-cfn-stackoptions](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-cfn-stackoptions.png?width=1000px)

-14. Review the Cloudformation stack settings, check the box to **acknowledge that AWS CloudFormation might create IAM resources with custom names** and click **Submit**
+14. Review the CloudFormation stack settings, check the box to **acknowledge that AWS CloudFormation might create IAM resources with custom names** and click **Submit**
 ![Images/cidazure-setup-cfn-stackreview](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-cfn-stackreview.png?width=1000px)

 15. The CloudFormation stack will start to deploy.
 Click the **refresh** button to view progress.
 If you see a red status event, then something went wrong.
 Review the error, correct and try again.